-The tendered amount shall cover full compensation for time related costs associated with the compilation of the draft tender documents. discussion/meetings with the Client and subsequent finalisation of the tender documentation and the rate tendered shall include for all costs associated with the compilation and writing of a CD/DVD of each full set of final tender documents and shall include for all expenditure on labour and materials. communication. postage and packaging incurred by the Service Provider.
+The tendered amount shall cover full compensation for time related costs associated with the compilation of the draft tender documents, discussion/meetings with the Client and subsequent finalisation of the tender documentation and the rate tendered shall include for all costs associated with the compilation and writing of a CD/DVD of each full set of final tender documents and shall include for all expenditure on labour and materials, communication, postage and packaging incurred by the Consulting Engineer.
 In addition, the tendered amount shall cover the following:

-Requirements and process for the Contractors' clarification meeting. tender period and evaluation of tenders received for the Works Contract.
+Requirements and process for the Contractors' clarification meeting, tender period and evaluation of tenders received for the Works Contract.

-- i) Introduction of the team. including the Client's Project Manager and Procurement Officer. the Service Provider's personnel. other Stakeholders. if any (for example.
-Provisional Government Officials. members of the PLC and the CLO). - ii) Describing the Conditions of Tender and Tender Data. - iii) Describing the Conditions of Contract and Contract Data. - iv) Describing the Works with as much detail as is required for specific items or operations. - v) Announce any amendments made to the tender documents. - vi) Providing an Client's email address for submission of any clarification questions. - ix) The estimate for the cost of the Works shall not be disclosed.
+- i) Introduction of the team, including the Client's Project Manager and Procurement Officer, the Consulting Engineer's personnel, other Stakeholders, if any (for example, Provisional Government Officials, members of the PLC and the CLO). - ii) Describing the Conditions of Tender and Tender Data. - iii) Describing the Conditions of Contract and Contract Data. - iv) Describing the Works with as much detail as is required for specific items or operations. - v) Announce any amendments made to the tender documents. - vi) Providing a Client's email address for submission of any clarification questions. - ix) The estimate for the cost of the Works shall not be disclosed.